eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

   - Is there a consensus mechanism above them if they (commiters) are blocking items?
 - How to handle a 3rd party feature that was not on the roadmap but seems beneficial?
   - Have a committee (not necessarily the commiters) that took these as input, and then ammended the roadmap.
-  - Need a clear published policy on GitHub as to how to submit new code, features or proposals
+  - Need a clear published policy on GitHub as to how to submit new code, features or proposals (Pomelo / Grant Framework)
   - Make the decisions and committe of the above type decisions public and transparent

 ## Process to Prioritize Demands for New Code Development
-- Should we consider the blue paper work as different than post blue paper - or are they the same?
+- Consider the blue paper work as different than post blue paper.
   - Ted [review process](../../eosio+PathToRoadmapProposal.md) he plans for larger group on Thu?
     - Blue papers broken into SOWs (there are 7 in Audit+, 8 in API+)
     - SOWs prioritized by vote - some SOWs are "killed" (not agreed work needs to be done by group)